 The Berlin Designer Outlet mall is a factory stores shopping center by McArthur Glen on the B5 just outside Berlin.

-The Designer Outlet Berlin shopping malls is a typical factory stores village operated by MacArthur Glen just to the north of Berlin.
-Around 90 designer fashion brands offer bargains and savings deal in their own factory outlet stores at the mall including exclusive German upmarket brand names such as Hugo Boss, Liebeskind and Karl Lagerfeld.
-Top non-fashion brands with own factory stores at the outlet mall include Kneipp, WMF, Zwilling, Villeroy & Boch and Lindt.
-The Designer Outlet Berlin is easily reached from central Berlin by car, VIP Shuttle buses or public transportation.
+The Designer Outlet Berlin shopping mall is a typical factory stores village operated by MacArthur Glen just to the north of Berlin.
+Around 90 designer fashion brands offer bargains and savings deal in their own factory outlet stores at the mall including exclusive German upmarket brand names such as Hugo Boss, Liebeskind, and Karl Lagerfeld.
+Top non-fashion brands with own factory stores at the outlet mall include Kneipp, WMF, Zwilling, Villeroy & Boch, and Lindt.
+The Designer Outlet Berlin is easily reached from central Berlin by car, VIP Shuttle buses, or public transportation.

 Berlin Designer Outlet Shopping Village

 The mall follows the typical village layout as used by McArthur Glen at many outlet shopping centers in Europe.
 It creates a pleasant atmosphere but shoppers are of course exposed to the weather between different stores.